St. Gabriel Academy: History

 SGA managed to address the challenges of the new millennium that 1999-2000 was made significantly with the opening of the High School Department.
-It was during the time of Fr.
-Nestor Gungon and Sr. Mary Angelina Rojas, SPC, when the high school department began its operation.
-While Sr. Angelina was the grade school principal, Fr.
-Nestie on the other hand was both the school director and H.S. principal.
-In the second year of operation of the high school, Fr.
-Nestie was succeeded by Msgr.
-Wilfredo Paguio.
+It was during the time of Nestor Gungon and Mary Angelina Rojas when the high school department began its operation.
+While Rojas was the grade school principal, Gungon on the other hand was both the school director and high school principal.
+In the second year of operation of the high school, Gungon was succeeded by Wilfredo Paguio.

-During S.Y.
-2001–2002, Sr. Mary Glyceria Navarro, SPC became the principal for both the grade school and high school departments.
-It was during the incumbency of Sr. Glyceria where SGA acquired facilities.
+During the 2001–2002 school year, Mary Glyceria Navarro became the principal for both the grade school and high school departments.
+It was during the incumbency of Navarro where SGA acquired facilities.
 These include the function hall, Bio-Chem, Physics, T.H.E., and Speech Laboratory.
-Msgr.
-Paguio, after a two-year term was succeeded by Rev. Fr.
-Alex V. Amandy who assumed office as a school director, effective April 1, 2002.
-Fr.
-Alex effected renovations of the physical plant, which lead to the completion of the high school building into five-story edifice with its gymnasium on the 5th floor.
+Paguio, after a two-year term was succeeded by Alex V. Amandy who assumed office as a school director, effective April 1, 2002.
+Amandy effected renovations of the physical plant, which lead to the completion of the high school building into five-story edifice with its gymnasium on the 5th floor.

 In 2003 St. Gabriel Academy automatically became a member of the Kalookan Diocese Schools Association (KADSA) but still a part of the Manila Archdiocesan and Parochial Schools Association (MAPSA).

 In 2005 SGA achieved the Education Service Contracting (ESC) Certification and the Gabrielan ESC grantees are assured of financial assistance throughout junior high school.
 SGA is an ESC/FAPE Certified School.

 During 2016–2017, the Sisters of the St. Paul of Chartres handed on St. Gabriel Academy to the Diocese of Kalookan.
-Its full administration under the tutelage of the Pablo Virgilio S. David, D.D. as the second Bishop of Diocese of Kalookan.
+Its full administration under the tutelage of Pablo Virgilio S. David, the second Bishop of Diocese of Kalookan.

-Rev. Fr.
-Kennedy A. Neral, Ph.D. was appointed by the bishop to continue the academic work in SGA, as the director and principal and concurrently the KADSA (Kalookan Diocese Schools Association) Superintendent and Parochial Vicar of St. Gabriel the Archangel Parish.
+Kennedy A. Neral was appointed by the bishop to continue the academic work in SGA, as the director and principal and concurrently the KADSA (Kalookan Diocese Schools Association) Superintendent and Parochial Vicar of St. Gabriel the Archangel Parish.

 Neral applied for Senior High School to accommodate the Gabrielans to finish their basic education.

 In pursuant of the Republic Act No. 10533, otherwise known as the "Enhanced Basic Education Act of 2013", the SGA Senior High School was opened in 2017–2018.

 Full renovation and repainting of grade school, Junior High, and Senior High school buildings.
 Restoration of the laboratories (new speech laboratory, science, computer, and T.L.E. laboratories).

 2018-2019 marked the Golden Jubilee Year of St. Gabriel Academy.